ElementsProject/peerswap/README.md

 As we don't have a proven fee model for swaps yet, we only allow swaps with allowlisted peers.

 PeerSwap allows two different types of swaps:

 - [Swap-in:](./docs/peer-protocol.md#summary) trading an onchain-asset for lightning outbound liquidity
 - [Swap-out:](./docs/peer-protocol.md#summary-1) trading an onchain-asset for lightning inbound liquidity

 We have a detailed [Spec-draft](./docs/peer-protocol.md) available for review and reimplementation.
+An interoperable second implementation and discussions toward the next protocol upgrade are currently underway.

+## Get Involved
-Join our Discord to get support and give feedback
+Join our Discord to meet other PeerSwap node operators, for support, or to get involved with development as we work toward adding more features and usability improvements.

 <a href="https://discord.gg/wpNv3PG8G2" rel="some text">![Peerswap Discord](https://discordapp.com/api/guilds/905126649224388629/widget.png?style=banner2)</a>

+Follow <a href="https://twitter.com/PeerswapLN">@PeerSwapLN on Twitter</a> to keep up with project announcements.

 ## Getting Started